xgkkdash/Meal-Recommender/design_spec.md

 ## Business critical components
 Data source and destination, compute, storage, rules and exception.
 - HTTP server to listen for sync request from user
-- Database to store user info and foods
+- Database to store user_info, foods and plans
-- Rest Client to get food choices
+- Algorithm to get each day required energy by user_info
 - Algorithm to generate meal plan based on user info and food choices
-- Rest Client to order take-out food from 3rd-party platform

 ## Interface